ritvikmath/jekyll-now/_posts/2018-10-27-HealthStats.md

 </center>
 </figure>

-* It is pretty clear to see that the average calories in increaes with decreasing mood, and the average calories out increases with increasing mood.
+* It is pretty clear to see that the average calories in increases with decreasing mood, and the average calories out increases with increasing mood.
 While there is really no real science I can give here, I can say that I felt much better on days where I got a workout in and when I didn't eat so much that I felt like crap at the end of the day.

 More recently, in early August I became so fixated on losing weight that I found myself visiting the scale three or four times in a single day, often surprised when nothing had changed in two hours.
 I knew that weight was one of the biggest metrics that I wanted to track, but also that this daily tracking was morally killing me.
-I opted to forgoe the potentially useful data in favor of my sanity.
+I opted to forego the potentially useful data in favor of my sanity.
 I'm currently at a system where I just check my weight a few times a month and note it down rather than checking it every day.

 ---
 <a name="conc"></a>
 # Conclusions

-I think health tracking has been an overall positive for me in the last year, and something which does not take a lot of effort, especially with advanced health - monitoring apps thesedays.
+I think health tracking has been an overall positive for me in the last year, and something which does not take a lot of effort, especially with advanced health - monitoring apps these days.
 Still, it is important to note the negative toll that constantly monitoring your health can have on your ... well, health.
 As always, a good balance and trial and error are the best tools at your disposal.

-I hope that some of the toughts and data above help you decide whether or not you want to start tracking your own health!
+I hope that some of the thoughts and data above help you decide whether or not you want to start tracking your own health!

 **Thanks for reading and please leave comments below!**